thezishnu/first-repo/README.md

 # first-repo
-This is my First Repository
+This is my First git Repository